 We first reached the Breakfast Island.
 It took us around 20 minutes.
 The Breakfast Island has been formed between Badakuda Island and Somolo Island in the Rambha Bay is truly the most beautiful place to have your packed breakfast.

 The Somolo Island has the remnants of a dilapidated bungalow, built by the King of Kalikote.
-The name breakfast point came from British rule time where this place was used as breakfast point.
+The name breakfast point came from British rule time where this place was used as the breakfast point.

-From Breakfast Island, we cruised for another 20 minutes to reached a small island with one statue of Dinosaur at one side the island constructed by the Odisha tourism department.
-Some part of it was damaged by recent cyclone.
+From Breakfast Island, we cruised for another 20 minutes to reach a small island with one statue of Dinosaur at one side the island constructed by the Odisha tourism department.
+Some part of it was damaged by the recent cyclone.
 This island is also known as Birds Island.
 All trees and birds nest were affected by the cyclone Phailin in the month of October 2013.

 We then cruised to a small rocky island named Sanakuda Island.
 There is a small cave that houses the Siddeshwar idol in this rocky uninhabited island.
 We prayed to Siddeshwar from the boat and moved ahead.

 Cruising on Chilka lake is truly an unforgettable experience.
-We returned to our hotel at Gopalpur on sea after having our lunch at a Dhaba by the National Highway NH-16.
+We returned to our hotel at Gopalpur-on-sea after having our lunch at a Dhaba by the National Highway NH-16.

 It was Christmas–New Year time, Gopalpur is having a fair just beside our hotel. it’s a small, rural fair.
-Kids enjoyed in the fair.
+Kids enjoyed the fair.

 The third day of our trip was December 31st, New Year eve.
 We relaxed the day by the sea and playing with the sea waves.
 In the daytime, we went to the local market and bought some chickens.
 In the evening, we had a bonfire and a temporary grill to barbecue chicken pieces.